Agentic systems interpret underspecified instructions

 Why constrain?

-Constraining a pattern to code has three practical benefits:
+Constraining a pattern to code has four benefits — three quantitative, one qualitative:

 Cost.
 LLM API calls are priced per token.
 A simple operation like sanitising a filename might cost fractions of a cent, but at scale those fractions compound.
 The same operation in code costs effectively nothing.